 Lifecycle and Pastoral Care

-B’nai Mitzvah services will restart in August with the clergy office providing a virtual service option or small on-site services.
+B’nai Mitzvah services restarted in August with the clergy office providing a virtual service option or small on-site services.
+This will be continue indefinitely.
 Clergy continue to provide not only pastoral counseling but support with a birth, death or other lifecycle event.
-To reserve your private time slot with Rabbi Bernstein, contact Susan Hutchison.
+To reserve your private time slot with Rabbi Bernstein, contact Susan Hutchison .
 For appointments with Rabbi Gimbel, contact Leanne Shawler.

 Our Caring Community can also provide support and resources to those needing assistant.
 Contact Katey Lindley, Caring Community Director.